War, Peace and Judaism – Lesson 1

 Procedure

-1. Using a news media (e.g. TV, web site, newspaper, radio etc.) present a current event story involving war or political conflict of some kind.
-You can choose to focus on the recent struggle in Afghanistan (as we did), the war in Iraq or any other conflict.
+- Using news media (e.g. TV, website, newspaper, radio, etc.) present a current event story involving war or political conflict of some kind.

-3. Lead a classroom discussion on the article.
-Ultimately, the aim of this discussion is to facilitate the students to evaluate the ethical issues surrounding the conflict.
-Therefore, you and your students should have a working definition of the term “ethics”.
-The definitions provided in the __ section may help.
+- Lead a classroom discussion on the article.
+Ultimately, this discussion aims to facilitate the students to evaluate the ethical issues surrounding the conflict.
+Therefore, you and your students should have a working definition of the term “ethics.”
 It may help to write these definitions on the board for reference.
 Ask the students: Who is involved in the conflict?
 What are the sides fighting for and what ideologies (if any) are motivating them?

-4. Ask the students: What do they think the ‘rights’ and ‘wrongs’ of this conflict are and who is perpetrating them?
+- Ask the students: What do they think the ‘rights’ and ‘wrongs’ of this conflict are and who is perpetrating them?
 This question will no doubt generate some debate.
 It is important that there is some debate and that different voices are heard.
-Although no doubt everyone will agree that the terrorist acts of September 11th were “wrong” it is healthy for there to be some debate about the rights and wrongs of the conflict in Afghanistan.

-5. Ask the class if there has ever been a legitimate and moral war?
+- Ask the class if there has ever been a legitimate and moral war.
 If so, is this an example?
 There may be students who consider themselves pacifists and therefore suggest there is no such thing as a legitimate conflict, and if there are none in your class, it may be worthwhile explaining that such an opinion exists.
-It is more likely that students will state opinions such as wars of self-defense are legitimate, war against terrorism and evil regimes are acceptable.
-It is also possible that some students will suggest that the Afghanistan war was one of ideologies, or revenge, and these were not good enough reasons to sacrifice innocent civilians etc.
+It is more likely that students will state opinions such as wars of self-defense are legitimate, war against terrorism, and evil regimes are acceptable.

-10. Ask the students to share their initial thoughts on the approaches of Judaism on war and peace.
+- Ask the students to share their initial thoughts on the approaches of Judaism to war and peace.
 Is Judaism a pacifist religion or a religion of war?
-If possible, ask them to support their arguments with proof from their knowledge of Judaism and Jewish texts (hopefully some will mention battles and war that takes place in Tanakh, as well as sources that speak of peace as a value).
+If possible, ask them to support their arguments with proof from their knowledge of Judaism and Jewish texts (hopefully some will mention battles and wars that take place in Tanakh, as well as sources that speak of peace as a value).
 Explain that this unit will address this issue.